Cincinnati Cyclones: Return to the ECHL: 2001–2004

 The third Cyclones franchise started in the 1995 as the Louisville RiverFrogs in Louisville, Kentucky.
 After three years, the team moved to Miami as the Miami Matadors.
 After the lone season in Florida, the franchise eventually came into the ownership of a group in Birmingham, Alabama, and the franchise went into inactive status while ownership looked into locations for their team.
 Upon the folding of the IHL, the Cyclones name was sold to this ownership group who moved the franchise to Cincinnati to become the new Cyclones.

 The first year back in the ECHL ended the team's streak of 90+ point seasons with the Cyclones finishing just 12 points shy despite a 10-game fewer season length.
 Former Cyclones player Paul Lawless became head coach, as a mid-season replacement for Ray Edwards.

 Before the start of the 2003–04 season former Cyclones player and assistant coach Chris Cichocki left the Arkansas RiverBlades in order to return as the Cyclones head coach.
 Despite his success with Arkansas, Cichocki led the team to their worst season with 54 points and failed to make the playoffs for the second time in team history.

 Shortly after ending the season without a playoff berth, in April 2004, the Cyclones suspended operations.
 This suspension was mainly due to lack of revenue and safe access to the arena as it was limited by construction in Downtown Cincinnati.
-This dormancy left Cincinnati hockey to the cross-town, Cincinnati Gardens-based AHL rival, Cincinnati Mighty Ducks and stopped the city's record of two minor league hockey teams in the same city for consecutive years.
+This dormancy left Cincinnati hockey to the cross-town, Cincinnati Gardens-based AHL rival, the Cincinnati Mighty Ducks.
 The Cincinnati Mighty Ducks suspended operations in 2005 after their NHL affiliate, the Mighty Ducks of Anaheim, switched their affiliation to the Portland Pirates.